You are in:

 Offender Rehabilitation Bill 2013-14

-The government ran a consultation 'Breaking the cycle: effective, punishment, rehabilitation and sentencing of offenders' in 2010, which introduced a review of sentencing policy.
+Prior to the Bill's publication, the government ran a consultation 'Breaking the cycle: effective, punishment, rehabilitation and sentencing of offenders' in 2010, which introduced a review of sentencing policy.
 A government response to the consultation was published in June 2011.

 The government implemented a number of reforms to sentencing in the Legal Aid, Sentencing and Punishment of Offenders Act 2012, which received Royal Assent on 1 May 2012.